jaidTw/ctf-writeups/csaw-2018/kvm.md

 }
 ```

 Extracted the bytes from `0x580` with length `0x54a`, translate to binary string and decode with the table.
-Unfortunately, since the codes are reversed, the property that codes don't have common prefix now isn't hold anymore.
+Unfortunately, since the codes are reversed, the property that codes won't share a common prefix now isn't hold anymore.
 I get something like
 ```
 flag.txt 000660o0017i000017i0000000000711000600t766n1602 0 tuar   oshi oshiefo{11fd 0culd 0ao1  100 ctf tea012s 1 obfuscat0s boi0o0 011101011111111
 ```
-It's almost there, but I can't figure out which character with common prefix to choose, finally, I try to manually replace the binary string based on some known words, like `flag{`, `ctf`, `tea`, `obfuscat`, etc. And I finally get the flag
+It's almost there, but I can't figure out which character with common prefix to choose.
+Finally, I try to manually replace the binary string based on some known words, like `flag{`, `ctf`, `tea`, `obfuscat`, etc. And I finally get the flag
 ```
 flag.txt11111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111000000000000
 1101101101100001110100000000001100100010110010000010000000000110010001011001000001000000000000000000000000000100